pluginever/wp-content-pilot/readme.txt

 * **Amazon Products (PRO)**: Auto import amazon products and insert them as posts based on your predefined keywords and inject your affiliate code.
 * **Tweeter Tweets (PRO)**: Auto import Tweets from Twitter as WordPress posts based on your keywords or from any specific user.
 * **eBay Products (PRO)**: Auto import eBay deals and insert them as posts based on your predefined keywords and inject your affiliate code.
-* **Facebook Posts (PRO)**: Auto import Facebook posts from your timeline, page, or groups even that are private and post on your site.
+* **Facebook Posts (PRO)**: Automatically import posts from your Facebook timeline, pages, or groups and publish them on your WordPress site.
 * **ClickBank Products](https://wpcontentpilot.com/) PRO**:  Fetch and post products as WordPress posts from the ClickBank site.
 The plugin will take care of the product description and affiliate links.
 * **Ezine Articles (PRO)**: Content Pilot can fetch and automatically post articles to your WordPress site from EzineArticles.
 * **Pinterest Pins (PRO)**: Import Pinterest pins and post them to your WordPress site.
 You can target specific pins by keyword, board, or from a particular user profile.
 You will also be able to apply custom filters to the result.